vatsalgupta67/Process-Hollowing/README.md

 * In this case you'll not face any problems regarding missing bytes or EDR.

 * Sometimes you have to apply many other ways to Bypass EDR and there's not always be a Signature-Patch issue.
 But there might be a Feature or some Technical problems like missing bytes of the binary, which restricting us.

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.